videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/videosdk-class/events.md

 ### device-changed

-- A `device-changed` event is triggered whenever a media device such as a camera, microphone, or speaker is connected to or removed from the system.
+- The `device-changed` event is triggered whenever a media device such as a camera, microphone, or speaker is connected to or removed from the system.

 #### Event callback parameters